scale-docs/docs/overview/contracts.md

 # Deployed Contract Addresses

-Below is a list of our deployed contract addresses for Equalizer v3 on Base.
+Below is a list of our deployed contract addresses for Scale.Farm on Base.

 | Contract Name            |  Contract Address                          |